MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     You can use a Command Prompt, PowerShell, or Terminal window.

-1. Ensure that Python 3.11 or later is installed:
+1. Ensure that Python 3.11 or later is installed.

     GitHub Spec Kit's CLI tool is Python-based and requires Python 3.11+.